nickjj/orats/README.md

         - Add footer
         - Add Google Analytics

+### Slim

+Same as Base template, but with slim templates instead of erb, via [slim-rails](https://github.com/slim-template/slim-rails) gem.

 ## FAQ

 #### How can I learn about the Docker specific aspects of the project?